Dhadhazi/MetricsDashboard/README.md

 ## Setup the Jaeger and Prometheus source
 *TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.

+screenshot: grafana_after_login.png

 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

+screenshots: dashboard_with_prometheus

+It is not clear exactly what is required, I made different shots, all uses Prometheus as source

 ## Describe SLO/SLI